nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 <hr/>

-* In this post we will learn how to sub-mount a flask application under a URL prefix
+* In this post we will learn how to create custom error pages in a flask application and simulate errors in flask application

 ## Use cases
 Mounting an application under a URL prefix can help in